mcalc001/exercises.react-native/readme.md

 - [ ] Compress the entire project folder into a zip
 - [ ] Send your ZIP file through to the Stadion person who you've been in contact with.

+Of course, despite delivering the source directly to us, please git commit as much as you need / want to in order to complete the tasks.